 Boutique hotels are not for everyone.
 Some travelers still crave the broad sweep of a grand lobby, the safety net of a known brand, the scale of an infinity pool fit for a city.
 But for those who believe that luxury lies in transformation, not repetition, the boutique awakening feels like a quiet revolution.

-In the end, the true measure of a hotel is not its stars but its ability to stay with you, to seep into memory like a favorite novel.
+In the end, the true measure of luxury travelling is not its stars, but its ability to linger.
+A boutique hotel succeeds when it becomes part of a curated lifestyle, one that stays with you long after checkout, woven into memory like a favorite novel.
 And these days, those novels are being written not in the penthouses of the predictable, but in the hidden courtyards of Riyadh, the brownstones of New York, and the discreet drawing rooms of London.